crosslandwa/react-redux-primer/redux-async/README.md

 - Changes to the store stare trigger a re-render of your application (via the *subscribed* **Provider**)

 **Note**
 We've built on the model in the [Redux tutorial section](../redux#redux-uni-directional-flow) and introduced *action creators*.
-At they're simplest these are simply functions that return an **action** (a plain object) *which helps promote re-use/remove duplication* where multiple components raise the same action.
+At they're simplest these are simply functions that return an **action** (a plain object).
 The following are equivalent
 ```javascript
 const mapDispatchToTileProps = (dispatch, ownProps) => ({
   onClick: (title) => dispatch({type: 'UPDATE_WATCHING', title: ownProps.title})